rough-stuff/wired-elements/docs/wired-icon-button.md

 # wired-icon-button

 This is a hand-drawn sketchy round button with an image placed at the center.
-Image could also be in icon, more specifically an icon as [@material/mwc-icon](https://www.npmjs.com/package/@material/mwc-icon).
+Image could also be in icon, like [@material/mwc-icon](https://www.npmjs.com/package/@material/mwc-icon).

 For demo and view the complete set of wired-elememts: [wiredjs.com](http://wiredjs.com/)